SkYNewZ/2DEV/README.md

 **2DEV - LOGO**
 ===============

-> Create a turtle which obey at your command line
+> Create a TurtleClass which obey at your command line

-*List of commandes :*
+*List of commands :*

  - AV *pixels*
  - RE *pixels*